ChrisKLoveless/Move-Lab/capstone-planning.md

 ## Key Features for MVP

 1. Sign up and log in.
-2. Categories to find a workout for specific needs.
+2. form to create a workout.
-3. user is able to complete a survey and receive a workout of the day (WOD).
+3. workouts are stored in collection with day property for scheduling feature.

 ## Stretch Goals